 I first heard about this city through a friend in Korea.
 She said that if she did move to North Carolina, the only place she’d be totally on board with moving to is Asheville.
 I figured with two friends based in NC, it’d be fun to start and end here to meet up with them.
-I’d love to check out one of the hikes near by, see what people mean when they say there’s a hippie and hipster culture, and see some of the big sites like the Biltmore Estate or the River Arts District.
+I’d love to check out one of the hikes nearby, see what people mean when they say there’s a hipster culture, and see some of the big sites like the Biltmore Estate or the River Arts District.
 My friends would probably enjoy the brewery culture too.

 Charleston, South Carolina

 I’ve been wanting to go to Charleston since… probably middle school.
-Every photo I see of the city is charming, pastel colored, and beautiful.
+Every photo I see of the city is charming, pastel-colored, and beautiful.
 I’d probably spend way too long walking along Rainbow row, taking photos at Pineapple Fountain, and roaming the Citadel.
 Obviously, the history buff in me would need to make a stop at Fort Sumter!

 Savannah is another city I’ve had on my list (I was really into civil war fiction as a kid).
 My friend visited the city for college, and I remember thinking the photos were so beautiful.
 I specifically remember she had photos of Forsyth Park and some in Savannah’s Historic District.

 I was looking between Birmingham and Montgomery, and many people said Birmingham was better (though, who knows, maybe I’ll see both!).
-I’ve always known it in context of Martin Luther King Jr. and the Civil Rights movement, so it’d be quite a trip to see it all in person.
+I’ve always known it in the context of Martin Luther King Jr. and the Civil Rights movement, so it’d be quite a trip to see it all in person.